CAREER: A Foundation Model for Labor Sequence Data: Experimental Details

 Although we do not include any examples after the cutoff during training, all models require estimating year-specific terms.
 We use the fitted values from the last observed year to estimate these terms.
 For example, CAREER requires embedding each year.
 When the cutoff year is 2014, there do not exist embeddings for years after 2014, so we substitute the 2014 embedding.

 We report forecasting results on a split of the dataset containing examples before and after the cutoff year.
 To make predictions for an individual, we condition on all observations before the cutoff year, and sample 1,000 trajectories through the last forecasting year.
 We never condition on any occupations after the cutoff year, although we include updated values of dynamic covariates like education.
 For forecasting on the resumes dataset, we set the cutoff for 2014 and forecast occupations for 2015, 2016, and 2017.
 We restrict our test set to individuals in the original test set whose first observed occupation was before 2015 and who were observed to have worked until 2017.
-PSID is biennial, so we forecast for 2015, 2017, and 2019.
-We only make forecasts for individuals who have observations before the cutoff year and through the last year of forecasting, resulting in a total of 29,959 individuals for PSID.
+PSID and NLSY97 are biennial, so we forecast for 2015, 2017, and 2019.
+We only make forecasts for individuals who have observations before the cutoff year and through the last year of forecasting, resulting in a total of 16,430 observations for PSID and 18,743 for NLSY97.

-For the highlighted occupations in \Cref{tab:psid_forecasting_unemployment}, we compute perplexity and AUC by transforming each model's prediction to a binary prediction.
-For example, for predicting unemployment, each model predicts whether an individual is unemployed with probability $p_i$.
-We define the individual's unemployment indicator to be binary, $b_i \in \{0, 1\}$ is 1 if the individual was unemployed and 0 otherwise.
-We compute perplexity by calculating $b_i \log(p_i) + (1-b_i)\log(1-p_i)$ for each individual and averaging; we compute AUC by using the vectors $\mbb$ and $\mbp$ to form an ROC curve and taking the area underneath.

 \paragraph{Rationalization.} The example in \Cref{fig:next_job_example} shows an example of CAREER's rationale on PSID.
 To simplify the example, this is the rationale for a model trained on no covariates except year.
 In order to conceal individual behavior patterns, the example in \Cref{fig:next_job_example} is a slightly altered version of a real sequence.
 For this example, the transformer used for CAREER follows the architecture described in \citet{radford2018improving}.
 We find the rationale using the greedy rationalization method described in \citet{vafa2021rationales}.
 Greedy rationalization requires fine-tuning the model for compatibility; we do this by fine-tuning with ``job dropout'', where with 50\% probability, we drop out a uniformly random amount of observations in the history.
 When making predictions, the model has to implicitly marginalize over the missing observations.
 (We pretrain on the resumes dataset without any word dropout).
 We find that training converges quickly when fine-tuning with word dropout, and the model's performance when conditioning on the full history is similar.